 The Center for Hellenic Studies at Harvard University has several ancient Greek primary resources online, including Antigone, Libation Bearers, and The Apology of Socrates.

-As students are learning remotely during the COVID-19 crisis, the National Constitution Center will offer live interactive classes on the Constitution, led by National Constitution Center President & CEO Jeffrey Rosen and National Constitution Center Scholars Kerry Sautner, Tom Donnelly and Nicholas Mosvick.
+As students are learning remotely during the COVID-19 crisis, the National Constitution Center will offer live interactive classes and webinars on the Constitution, led by National Constitution Center President & CEO Jeffrey Rosen and National Constitution Center Scholars Kerry Sautner, Tom Donnelly and Nicholas Mosvick.
 Offered for middle school, high school, and college students, these sessions allow students to sign up for remote learning via Zoom for daily lectures and lively conversations about the basic principles of the U.S. Constitution.

 The Newberry Library’s Digital Collections for the Classroom, is a wonderful repository of digital essays, digitized images from the Library’s collections, discussion questions, and lesson plans.
 Browse collections spanning topics from the Crusades to the Great Migration and discover 16th century maps, selections from historical periodicals, and poetry when browsing by item.
 You can even create your own collection!